isharebox/isharebox.github.io/backup/🌞 A list of common French greetings 😊.md

 1. Bonjour!
-(Good morning / Hello)
+(Good morning / Hello) Bonjour! 🌞👋😊

-Bonjour! 🌞👋😊
 2. Bonsoir!
-(Good evening)

-Bonsoir! 🌙👋😊
+(Good evening) Bonsoir! 🌙👋😊

 3. Salut!
-(Hi / Hello - informal)
+(Hi / Hello - informal) Salut! 👋😄

-Salut! 👋😄
 4. Ça va ?
-(How’s it going?)

-Ça va ? 🤔😊
+(How’s it going?) Ça va ? 🤔😊

 5. Comment ça va ?
 (How are you?)
 Comment ça va ? 🤗🙂

 6. Comment allez-vous ?
-(How are you? - formal)

-Comment allez-vous ? 🤵👩‍💼
+(How are you? - formal) Comment allez-vous ? 🤵👩‍💼

 7. Enchanté(e)!
 (Nice to meet you!)
 Enchanté(e)! 🤝🙂

 8. Bien sûr!
-(Of course)

-Bien sûr! 👍😊
+(Of course) Bien sûr! 👍😊

 9. Bienvenue!
-(Welcome)

-Bienvenue! 🏡😊
+(Welcome) Bienvenue! 🏡😊

 10. Bonne nuit!
-(Good night)

-Bonne nuit! 🌙😴
+(Good night) Bonne nuit! 🌙😴

 11. À bientôt!
-(See you soon!)

-À bientôt! 👋😊
+(See you soon!) À bientôt! 👋😊

 12. À demain!
-(See you tomorrow!)

-À demain! 🌅👋
+(See you tomorrow!) À demain! 🌅👋

 13. Merci!
-(Thank you)

-Merci! 🙏😊
+(Thank you) Merci! 🙏😊

 14. Merci beaucoup!
-(Thank you very much)

-Merci beaucoup! 🙏😄
+(Thank you very much) Merci beaucoup! 🙏😄

 15. Pardon!
-(Excuse me / Sorry)
+(Excuse me / Sorry) Pardon! 🙇‍♂️🙇‍♀️

-Pardon! 🙇‍♂️🙇‍♀️
 16. Désolé(e)!
-(Sorry)

-Désolé(e)! 😔🙏
+(Sorry) Désolé(e)! 😔🙏

 17. Bonne journée!
-(Have a good day)

-Bonne journée! 🌞👋
+(Have a good day) Bonne journée! 🌞👋

 18. Bonne soirée!
-(Have a good evening)

-Bonne soirée! 🌙😊
+(Have a good evening) Bonne soirée! 🌙😊

+19. Bon appétit! 🍽️😋🍷 (Enjoy your meal! or Have a good meal!)

+These greetings should cover a range of situations from casual chats to more formal encounters.